Install LoopBack tools

 Install the LoopBack command-line interface (CLI) tool to create and modify LoopBack apps

-To upgrade to LoopBack 3.0, simply enter this command:
+To install the LoopBack CLI tool, enter this command:

-For more information, see Updating to the latest version.
+For instructions to upgrade existing StrongLoop installation, see Updating to the latest version.

 Migrating your app to version 3.0